 Noosa Heads Great spot for a northerly, but can be difficult to get out on an incoming tide – but once your out in the bay there are some great ramps with good Port tack jumping.
 Watch out for the fisherman’s lines as you launch in the river mouth.
 If there are any learners in your group, the Noosa River offers a great place to give them some great flat water sailing – but it is a bit gusty.
 Does not really work in a Southeaster

 Lake Weyba Just south of Noosa, Weyba is similar to Cootharaba but smaller.
 It has limited access from Eurunbella Road, but works best in a big Southeaster.
-It is becoming very popular with kite sailors.

 Lake Cootharabah One of the most popular spots on the Sunshine coast – a great weekend retreat.
 Probably the best in the summer Northerly’s that blow cross-shore at Boreen Point – also good in Southeaster, that blow on shore.
 There is a bit of a walk out (especially if you have big fins).
 Camping can be done at either Elanda or Boreen Point, the later is more popular with the sailboards.
 Windsurfing Qld run some very laid- back racing once a month.
 Would have to be the perfect spot for learners with the water rarely getting more than 1.5 m in depth.

 Mooloolaba One of the great spots in a northerly breeze with a big rolling swell.
 You can launch in the corner which offer protection from the swell.
 Not much good in any Southerly’s as it is protected by the headland.Ann Street Good in Southeaster, protected launch site.
 Cross on shore in a south easter and not really tide affected.
 Short tack upwind to reef break.
 On a low tide and if the winds been up for a few days can get a bit gnarly.
 One of the few spots that does not have to stronger rip